Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 To represent a valid invariant type argument of iPACT $T$, $A$ should satisfy the following conditions.

 * $A$ must be one of the following kinds
-    - a valid concrete type
+    - a well-formed concrete type
     - a type parameter available in the current type context $\Gamma$

 To represent a valid covariant type argument $\triangleleft A$ of iPACT $T$, $\triangleleft A$ should satisfy the following conditions.

 * $A$ must be one of the following kinds
-    - a valid concrete type
+    - a well-formed concrete type
     - a type parameter available in the current type context $\Gamma$

 To represent a valid contravariant type argument $\triangleright A$ of iPACT $T$, $\triangleright A$ should satisfy the following conditions.

 * $A$ must be one of the following kinds
-    - a valid concrete type
+    - a well-formed concrete type
     - a type parameter available in the current type context $\Gamma$

 In case one cannot specify any valid type argument, but still needs to use PACT in a type-safe way, one may use *star-projected* type argument, which is roughly equivalent to a combination of $\triangleleft \texttt{kotlin.Any?}$ and $\triangleright \texttt{kotlin.Nothing}$ (for further details, see [here][Generics]).